rawsrc/PhpEcho/README.md

 echo $page;
 ```

-That's it guys, nothing more to know.
+That's all folks, nothing more to know.

 Enjoy :D